Terry Norris (actor): Entry to politics

+Norris appeared in the successful 1972 Gough Whitlam / ALP It's Time TV commercial campaign, singing the campaign jingle of the same name alongside Jack Thompson, Jacki Weaver, Barry Crocker and Bert Newton, Tony Barber and Graham Kennedy, among other celebrities.

+In 1992, Norris left Cop Shop, to pursue a career in state politics.
 Having been a member of the Australian Labor Party for the preceding 16 years, Norris sought and gained preselection to contest the seat of Noble Park as an ALP candidate at the 1982 Victorian state election.
 Only needing a swing of just over 1% to gain the seat from sitting member Peter Collins, Norris was elected to the Victorian Legislative Assembly with a swing of over 4%.

 He held the seat until the electorate was abolished in 1985 in a redistribution.
 He then successfully stood for election in the seat of Dandenong at the 1985 election, succeeding his colleague Rob Jolly who was elected to the newly created seat of Doveton.